MicrosoftDocs/cpp-docs/docs/mfc/reference/cmap-class.md

 This function is most useful for iterating through all the elements in the map.
 Note that the position sequence is not necessarily the same as the key value sequence.

-If the retrieved element is the last in the map, then the new value of *`rNextPosition`* is set to NULL.
+If the retrieved element is the last in the map, then the new value of *`rNextPosition`* is set to `NULL`.

 ### Example